smurthys/smurthys.github.io/engagement/logistics.md

 with the host environment (and I will endeavor to convince it to play well).

 **Recording:** No audio or video recording of any part of the engagement without my prior explicit approval.
-Obviously, people do take pictures during generally throughout the engagement, but no pictures of slides and other material (projected or otherwise).
+Obviously, people are free to take pictures of people and such throughout the engagement, but no pictures of slides and other material (projected or otherwise).

 I do like seeing pictures and videos taken during the engagement.
 So, please feel free to share them (or links to them).